ghostdevv/svelte-turnstile/README.md

     default: async ({ request }) => {
         const data = await request.formData();

-        const token = data.get('cf-turnstile-response') // if you edited the formsField option change this const SECRET_KEY = '...' // you should use $env module for secrets
+        const token = data.get('cf-turnstile-response'); // if you edited the formsField option change this const SECRET_KEY = '...'; // you should use $env module for secrets

         const { success, error } = await validateToken(token, SECRET_KEY);